nim-lang/Nim/doc/manual.md

 generic proc is instantiated `H` will be bound to a concrete type, thus making `T` concrete and the return type of `p` will be bound to the same concrete type used to define `H`.

-Brackets at the sight of usage can be used to supply concrete types to instantiate the generic in the same order that the symbols are defined in the constraint.
+Brackets at the site of usage can be used to supply concrete types to instantiate the generic in the same order that the symbols are defined in the constraint.
 Alternatively, type bindings may be inferred by the compiler in some situations, allowing for cleaner code.